jmike/naomi/API-Database.md

 ### <a name="ready-event" href="#ready-event">@</a>ready

-Event "ready" is emitted when db tables are ready to use, i.e. have loaded metadata in memory.
+Event "ready" is emitted when all pending tables tables are ready to use, i.e. have loaded metadata in memory.

 ```javascript
 db.once('ready', function () {